List of Dead Like Me characters: George Lass

 George begins to form a friendship with the aloof Betty, but the relationship is cut short by Betty's departure.
 She keeps track of her old family's life, sometimes driving by, placing silent calls, or leaving things on their doorstep.
 Nonetheless, Rube very solidly takes on the role of "the paternal one" (as George puts it).
 In addition, Delores takes on many of the responsibilities of a mother, Mason grows increasingly closer as a sort of brother, and Daisy becomes George's closest thing to a best friend.

 In the tradition of the Reapers, George's new home – a small one-bedroom apartment – is that of one of her reaps.
 When Daisy arrives however it is too small, and Mason soon swaps his much larger house for theirs.
 In addition, George gains a pet frog (Mr. Blinky) and a red Mustang convertible from her reaps.

 After falling for Trip Hesburgh, reaping his father and crashing the funeral, George has sex with Trip, thereby losing her virginity.
 She feels conflicted by the experience, and soon afterwards discovers that Trip has abandoned her.

 When the Ray Summers Graveling begins threatening Daisy and Mason, George catches him and reaps his soul, which results in his disintegration.

 George enjoys coffee, chocolate milkshakes, waffles, and oatmeal with raisins.
 Unlike the other Reapers (who have been dead for decades), she still has qualms with her fate as one of the undead.

 Five years after her "death", George is still reaping souls while working at Happy Time under her "living" name Millie Hagen.
 Her de facto mentor, Rube, has moved to the Great Beyond after "getting his lights" (a term among reapers where the deceased see an image of a setting that appeals to them before they move on to the afterlife).
 Shortly after, she encounters her sister Reggie and reveals her identity to her, but later remembers Rube's advice and realizes that this connection to the past is not going well.
 After talking Reggie out of killing herself, George admits that Rube was right all along.
 She says goodbye to Reggie, presumably for the last time, as Joy and Reggie have both showed interest in relocating.

 After Rube's replacement is disposed of by incineration, due to his underhanded and potentially dangerous methods, it is implied that George, to her surprise and dismay, is awarded the task of head reaper.

 Rube Sofer

-Reuben John Sofer (Mandy Patinkin) is the leader of the club.
+Rube John Sofer (Mandy Patinkin) is the leader of the club.
 He is laid-back and unemotional, but easily takes offense at interruptions into his daily routine (such as problems with Mason or poorly cooked meals).
 From the very first time he met George, Rube referred to her as "peanut", the nickname he called his daughter Rosie Sofer.
 As seen on an envelope, Rube's last name was originally "Stofer" but this was later changed to "Sofer".